Wolfert VI of Borselen: Family

 Wolfert VI van Borselen was the son of Henry II of Borselen.
 Henry II was rich, and successfully acquired more riches.
 In 1452 he added Vlissingen, Westkapelle, and Domburg to his domains.
 Later Brouwershaven, the county of Grandpré, and the lordship of Fallais in Brabant followed.

 Henry II thus succeeded in raising his stature above all others on Walcheren.
 In 1429 he had married Joan van Halewijn.
 Their oldest Albrecht died during a Prussian Crusade in 1436.
 Wolfert's sister Margaret married the influential Louis de Gruuthuse.
 Two bastards founded minor branches.

 Life

 Marriages

-In 1444 Wolfert's father Henry II arranged the marriage between his son Wolfert VI and Maria Stewart, fifth daughter of King James I of Scotland.
+In 1444 Wolfert's father Henry II arranged the marriage between his son Wolfert VI and Mary Stewart, fifth daughter of King James I of Scotland.
 At that time Wolfert was 14, and Mary was also still a child.
 By this marriage Wolfert VI became Earl of Buchan.
 The marriage took place at Zandenburg, the residence of the lords of Veere.

 Mary died on 20 March 1465.
 By then Wolfert did not have a surviving son, and decided to remarry.
 By contract of 17 June 1468 he married Charlotte de Bourbon-Montpensier (1445–14 March 1478).
 She was the youngest daughter of Louis I, Count of Montpensier.